EduApps-CDG/OpenDX/README.md

-# OpenDX: An Open-Source Implementation of DirectX for Linux
+<h2>OpenDX - The Open Source Implementation of DirectX for Linux</h2>

 ![](./img/print.png)

-Are you tired of playing your favorite Windows games on Linux with subpar performance?
-Look no further!
-OpenDX is an open-source project aimed at bringing the power of DirectX to the Linux platform, without depending on Wine.

-With OpenDX, you can finally enjoy the full gaming experience on Linux, just like you would on Windows.
-Our project is still in development, but we have already made great progress, including a fully functional "dxdiag" window that works on one screen.

-We believe that OpenDX has the potential to revolutionize gaming on Linux and we need your help to make it a reality.
-If you are a developer, we welcome you to contribute to the project and make it even better.
-If you are just a user, you can support us by giving us a star on GitHub and spreading the word about OpenDX.

-Join us in our mission to bring the best gaming experience to Linux.
-Together, we can make it happen!
+<p>Do you miss DirectX when playing games on Linux?
+Are you tired of relying on Wine or other compatibility layers for running games that rely on DirectX?
+OpenDX is here to change that.
+Our project aims to provide a fully-featured implementation of DirectX for the Linux operating system, without the need for compatibility layers or emulators.</p><h3>Introducing the First Component: dxdiag</h3><p>We're proud to announce the first component of our project: a functional implementation of the DirectX Diagnostic Tool (dxdiag).
+This tool provides detailed information about the DirectX installation and capabilities of your Linux system, just like it does on Windows.
+With OpenDX, you can now check the compatibility of your Linux system with DirectX games and applications.</p><p><strong>Please note: Currently, dxdiag only works with one screen, but we are working on expanding its capabilities.</strong></p><h3>Improved Performance</h3><p>We believe that Linux should have a native implementation of DirectX, which will provide improved performance and compatibility compared to compatibility layers such as Wine.
+Although the project is still in development and we have a long way to go, we are committed to bringing you the best possible experience when playing DirectX games on Linux.</p><h3>Join the OpenDX Community</h3><p>We need your help to make OpenDX a success.
+If you're a developer, you can contribute to the project by fixing bugs, adding new features, and improving performance.
+If you're not a developer, you can still help by giving us feedback, testing the software, and spreading the word about OpenDX.</p><h3>Give us a Star and Contribute</h3><p>Please show your support for OpenDX by giving us a star on GitHub and spreading the word about the project.
+We believe that together, we can bring the best of DirectX to Linux and provide an improved gaming experience for everyone.</p><p>Join us on our journey to bring DirectX to Linux!</p>